 What are the responsibilities of international students in the United States?

 The U.S. government requires the INS to have strict regulations for international students.
-Disregarding these regulations or failing to abide by them can potentially lead to the termination of status for a student.
+Disregarding federal regulations or failing to abide by them can potentially lead to the termination of status for a student.
 Therefore, it is crucial that students keep their passports and other documents current and in order.
 It is also necessary that students notify the OIE of any and all changes to their academic status and contact information.

 The most important regulations to remember are the following: